Romania Semester

 Northwestern's Global Education Center staff will book airline tickets to Bucharest, Romania, making arrangements that in most cases will allow student to fly together as a group.
 Northwestern students will receive a $1,200 stipend to be used for airfare.
 Non-Northwestern students will be responsible for paying for their airline tickets.
 Generally, all in-country transportation costs will be covered by the program or via a per diem.

 Romanian home staysDuring the Romania Semester, you'll spend part of your time living with Romanian host families—one of the best ways to experience local culture and language.
-When not living with a host family or on a retreat, you'll be housed in dormitory-style housing provided for by the program.
-Generally, all meals will be provided either by your host family or the program (via a per diem or through group meals).
-You'll camp and join other Romania Semester participants in making your own food during the Retezat National Park backpacking trip.
+When not living with a host family or on a retreat, you’ll be housed in dormitory-style housing provided for by the program.
+Meals will be provided by the program when you’re on an excursion or with your host family during homestays.
+Upon completion of the homestays, you will be housed in New Horizons apartments and responsible for purchasing food for meals unless on a program excursion.
+You’ll camp and join other Romania Semester participants in making your own food during the Retezat National Park backpacking trip.

 Romanian backpacking tripIn addition to a backpacking trip in beautiful Retezat National Park, you'll enjoy a variety of sightseeing trips.
 Typical destinations include Hunedoara Castle, a monastery in Prislop, and Timisoara, Cluj-Napoca and Bucharest.

 The program fee for the Romania Semester is the same as Northwestern's on-campus semester costs (tuition/room/board).
-Included is tuition for 16 credits, in-country transportation, housing/home stays, most meals or meal per diem expenses, orientation, and all program excursions and retreats.
-You will need to cover airfare, the cost of books (an estimated $100 to $150), your passport and passport photo, required wilderness excursion gear, immunizations/vaccines, international insurance, and individual travel and spending money, among other items.
+Included is tuition for 16 credits, in-country transportation, housing/home stays, and meals for orientation and when on a program excursion or retreat.
+You will need to cover airfare, the cost of books (an estimated $100 to $150), your passport and passport photo, required wilderness excursion gear, immunizations/vaccines, international insurance, individual travel and spending money, and, importantly, meals when you are housed in New Horizons Foundation apartment housing.

 All applicable Northwestern College financial aid applies.
 Northwestern students receive a $1,200 stipend to be used toward airfare.
 Contact Northwestern's Global Education Center for more information.